surjendu-das/surjendu-das/README.md

 # About me
-Hi there!
-I am **_Surjendu Das_**.
+Hello there!
+This is **_Surjendu Das_**.

-An experienced 3D generalist & a software engineering graduate, based in India, passionate about Computer Graphics and Rendering Technologies, having both Technical & Artistic skills to develop/create beautiful pixels on screen.
+An experienced 3D Technical Artist, specialized in VFX/CG Look-Development, Shading, realtime and offline rendering.
-I am currently specialized in Look-development & Lighting.
+Passionate about Computer Graphics and Rendering Technologies, I am currently specialized in Look-development & Lighting.

 ## Contact